rachartier/tiny-devicons-auto-colors.nvim/README.md

     },

-    -- Precise search can result in better colors matching by automatically tweaking the factors. precise_search = {
+    -- Precise search can result in better colors matching by automatically tweaking the factors.
+    -- It's nice to let it enabled when cache is enabled. precise_search = {
         enabled = true,
         iteration = 10,   -- It goes hand in hand with 'precision'